 Before paying employees for sick or family leave, you can ask for documentation.

-The Department of Labor says that the types of documents you ask employees for before they take paid sick leave depend on the IRS.
+The Department of Labor says that the types of documents you ask employees for before they take paid sick leave depends on the IRS.

 The type of documentation you require for paid family leave must correspond with “conventional FMLA” leave requests, according to the Department of Labor.